ARPA-SIMC/arkimet/doc/ds-iseg.md

   identified as to be repacked [dirty]
 - segments that only contain data that has been removed are identified as fully deleted [deleted]
-- all data known by the index for this segment must be present on disk [unaligned]
+- all data known by the index for this segment must be present on disk [corrupted]
-- no pair of (offset, size) data spans from the index can overlap [unaligned]
+- no pair of (offset, size) data spans from the index can overlap [corrupted]
 - data must start at the beginning of the segment [dirty]
 - there must be no gaps between data in the segment [dirty]
 - data must end at the end of the segment [dirty]